Firefighter

 Does becoming a fire explorer for a fire station help you later on when applying since becoming a firefighter is quite competitive

-Asked by Benjamin over 9 years ago
+Asked by Benjamin about 10 years ago

 Simple answer is yes it helps especially for exposure to the career